criblio/collector-templates/collectors/rest/wiz/README.md

 3. Click **Save**.

 ## Versions
-Version 1.0
+### Version 1.0
 - 2023
 - initial release
-Version 1.1
+### Version 1.1
 - Jan 23 2026
 - Added the Detections collector
 - Modified the event breaker for the Vulnerabilities collector to set the _time field to capture updatedAt instead of createdAt.
 Also modified the Vulnerabilities collector with that same change from createdAt to updatedAt.
-This prevents duplicate data for each scheduled job focusing on returning only what has updated
+This prevents duplicate data for each scheduled job focusing on returning only what has updated.
-- .
--

 ## Author
 Jim Apger - japger@cribl.io